The Sea And Sand of MUI NE

 Travelling in a Tin Can

 I went to Mui Ne by bus from Ho Chi Minh City.
 Actually, the hotel had arranged the trip for me and screwed me over big time.
-As a matter of fact, I paid like triple the regular fare – which was just the beginning of a multitude of scams.
+As a matter of fact, I paid about triple the regular fare – which was just the beginning of a multitude of scams.

-Also, I wasn’t familiar with Vietnamese buses yet so that I thought an upper seat would be better.
+Also, I wasn’t familiar with Vietnamese buses yet so I thought an upper seat would be better.
 The view and all – you know.

 Getting on the bus, I stood corrected.
 In most overland buses in Vietnam, you are basically climbing on a sort of a stretcher.
 Then, you have to put your legs in kind of a metal box.